zboxfs/zbox/CONTRIBUTING.md

 [Minimal, Complete, and Verifiable example]: https://stackoverflow.com/help/mcve

-When making a feature request, please make it clear what problem you intend to solve with the feature, any ideas for how Zbox could support solving that problem, any possible alternatives, and any disadvantages.
+When making a feature request, please make it clear what problem you intend to solve with the feature, any ideas for how ZboxFS could support solving that problem, any possible alternatives, and any disadvantages.

 ## Formatting code